whoismonty09/Producer-Consumer-Problem-JAVA-/README.md

 ## ▶️ How to Run
 1. Compile and run the Java program
 2. Observe producer and consumer threads working simultaneously
 3. Check console output for produced and consumed values

+---

+## 🎯 Learning Outcomes
+- Learned how to implement multithreading in Java
+- Understood synchronization and thread safety
+- Practiced inter-thread communication using wait() and notify()
+- Solved a classic concurrency problem

+---

+## 🔮 Future Enhancements
+- Support multiple producers and consumers
+- Add bounded buffer size
+- Display thread execution statistics
+- GUI simulation using JavaFX

+---

+## 👨‍💻 Author
+Developed by Monty